All Episodes

 He wants people to realize how good they can be, how much they can do, what they can accomplish.

-Recognize their God-given talents, their God-given freedom to rise up instead of sitting around being patted on top of the head and saying, There, you poor thing, we're gonna take care of you.
+Recognize their God-given talents, their God-given freedom to rise up instead of sitting around being patted on top of the head and saying, there, you poor thing, we're going to take care of you.

-But he says all that in a in a way that is impossible.
+But he says all that in a way that is impossible.

-Well, it's not impossible to demonize, because they're gonna try.
+Well, it's not impossible to demonize because they're going to try.

 Mark my words.

-The left will i if he if he does act on uh aspirations, seek political office, they will try to demonize him.
+The left, if he does act on aspirations, seek political office, they will try to demonize him.

 It's all they can do.